aytekinyaliz/cisco-iam-service-node/README.md

   npm install
   npm run start
 ```
-The application will run on http://localhost:3001
+The application will run on http://localhost:3001 and will connect to Atlas Mongo DB.

 To run the tests, run the following commands in a terminal:
 ```